 People become interested in meditation for a variety of reasons.
-Some feel the need to find a deeper perspective; others wish to come to terms with stress or may be going through a personal crisis in their lives.
-Most of us find it is not always easy to motivate ourselves to follow a consistent and stable meditation practice.
-The group provides a place where we can meditate with others, and draw encouragement and learn from them.
-We can examine how Buddhist insights help us practically in living from a deeper perspective.
+Some seek a deeper perspective; others to come to terms with stress or a personal crisis in their lives.
+It is not always easy to follow a consistent and stable meditation practice by ourselves.
+The group is a place where we can meditate with others and draw encouragement and learn from them.
+Also we can examine how Buddhist insights can help us practically in living from a deeper perspective.

 What type of meditation do you practise ?